swiftlang/swift/lib/Syntax/README.md

 What is structured editing?
 It's an editing strategy that is keenly aware of the *structure* of source code, not necessarily its *representation* (i.e. characters or bytes).
-This can be achieved at different granularities: replacing an identifier, changing a call to global function to a method call, or indenting and formatting an entire source file based on declarative rules.
+This can be achieved at different granularities: replacing an identifier, changing a global function call to a method call, or indenting and formatting an entire source file based on declarative rules.
 These kinds of diverse operations are critical to the Swift Migrator, which is the immediate client for this library, now developed in the open.
 Along with that, the library